BillHertzing/BlazorExamples/README.md

 ### public static string GetDescription(Enum value)
 This static extension method returns the [Description] attributes Value.
 ### public static T ToEnum<T>(this string value, bool ignoreCase = true)
-This static extension method converts a string representing the name of an enumeration element to teh actual enumeration element.
+This static extension method converts a string representing the name of an enumeration element to the actual enumeration element.
 This only takes in the actual enum element name, it does NOT convert strings representing any attribute.
 By default it is case insensitive, but an optional method parameter can tell the method to enforce case-sensitive matching.